NoiseAssist for 8-Series

 NoiseAssist does an amazing amount of processing in real time with just 1 ms of latency.
 That said, one channel with 1 ms latency (delay) will produce comb filtering when directly mixed with another non-delayed channel.
 Since 1 ms is roughly equivalent to 1 foot of microphone distance, the simple solution is to move the other microphone by 1 foot, or delay the other mic by 1 ms if needed.

-I made purchase from my smartphone.
+I made a purchase from my smartphone.
 How do I download my license?

 While this plugin may be purchased from a smartphone, the plugin must be downloaded from the online store to a computer or SD card in a computer, in order for the plugin to be installed onto your 8-Series mixer-recorder.
 If purchased from a phone, you will need to return to the online store from a computer to get your download file.
 Simply go to store.sounddevices.com/device-features/, reenter your serial number, and click Look-up.

 The store will: